What's the Difference Between Cleaning, Sanitizing & Sterilizing?

 There are three main reasons why cleaning and sanitizing is important:

-2. Cleaning and sanitizing helps your business stay compliant with food safety laws and regulations.
+2. Helps your business stay compliant with food safety laws and requirements.

-3. Cleaning and sanitizing helps to protect customers and employees from health risks like food poisoning and allergic reactions.
+3. Helps to protect customers and employees from health risks like food poisoning and allergic reactions.

 Food poisoning can cause severe illness or even death.
 Frequent, rigorous cleaning and sanitizing will help to prevent this from happening in your restaurant or other food business.

 To ensure effective cleaning and sanitizing is being done in your business, we recommend enrolling your Food Handlers into a food safety course.
-Many food safety courses — including the CIFS Food Handler Certification Course — can be completed online in less than a day.
+The CIFS Food Handler Certification Course can be completed online in less than a day.

 Download the CIFS Guide to Effective Cleaning & Sanitizing for more information about what, when and how to clean and sanitize surfaces and equipment in your food business to prevent food-borne illness and other serious food risks.